MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 ## Step 1: Provision the Workplace transformation site template

 > [!NOTE]
-> - Tenant administrators' credentials (or higher) are required to provision a template
+> - Tenant administrators' credentials (or higher) are required to provision a template.
-> - The workplace transformation site will take about 15 minutes to provision
+> - The workplace transformation site will take about 15 minutes to provision.

 Start by navigating to the [custom PnP site templates](/sharepoint/dev/solution-guidance/applying-pnp-templates) and select the Hybrid work PnP template.
 Follow [the instructions](/sharepoint/dev/solution-guidance/applying-pnp-templates) to provision the PnP template.